North East Ambulance strike: Only 'acute' emergencies covered

 North East ambulances will only respond to the most severely ill patients having "an acute episode" during strike action, a senior manager has warned.

-Chief operating officer at North East Ambulance Service (NEAS) Stephen Segasby said Wednesday's walk-out over pay will bring "significant pressures".
+North East Ambulance Service (NEAS) chief operating officer Stephen Segasby said Wednesday's walk-out over pay would bring "significant pressures".

 Staff are striking after talks between the government and unions failed.